Vesa-Matti Loiri: Comedy characters

 As a comedian, Loiri gained recognition in the late 1960s through the television series Jatkoaika.
 In the fall of 1968, Jatkoaika organized "unofficial Finnish championship competitions for falling", in which Loiri participated, making exaggerated pratfalls one of his trademarks.
 One of his early comedy characters, the clumsy Hemminki Hämminki, was born.
 Wearing oversized costumes, Hemminki Hämminki also spoke in a unique style, adding a "p" sound before consonants.
 This became known as "ploirism".

 Loiri's first comedic role on television was as Sankari in Hannes Häyrinen's popular comedy series Hanski in the fall of 1966.
 In the spring of 1967, he appeared in the musical May Day comedy Kivenhakkaaja Valperin painajaiset.

 Loiri rose to national fame portraying Uuno Turhapuro, a character that originated in Spede's television programs and made its film debut in Uuno Turhapuro (1973).
 The precursor to Uuno, Usko, first appeared in Spede Show on 12 September 1971.
 Usko did not yet exhibit Uuno's trademark mumbling speech or exaggerated gait and dressed neatly, but the essence of Turhapuro was already discernible.
 The final Turhapuro film, Uuno Turhapuro – This Is My Life, was made in 2004, 31 years later.
-Initially skeptical that a sketch character would work in a full-length film, Loiri quickly changed his mind.
+Initially sceptical that a sketch character would work in a full-length film, Loiri quickly changed his mind.
 Turhapuro stands apart among Loiri's comedic creations for its longevity.
 Other well-known characters appearing in both television and films include Nasse-setä, Jean-Pierre Kusela, and Tyyne.